Are you a participant?

 💡 Try the Nominal Group Technique – Create anonymous brainstorms and voting sessions with this free interactive tool!

-Step #4 – Refine to Perfection
+Step 4: Refine to Perfection

 Once everyone’s clear on the idea framework, elicit the votes.
-This can be through dot voting, secret ballot or a simple raise of hands.
+This can be through dot voting, secret ballot, or a simple raise of hands.

-10 minutes later and you’ve just bagged yourself one or more killer ideas that the whole group can feel proud of!
+There’s no doubt that before the day ends, you can bag yourself one or more killer ideas that the whole group can feel proud of!

-Free School Brainstorm Ideas Template!.
+AhaSlides’ Free Brainstorm Ideas Template For Free!

 Get Started for Free